canonical/notebook-operators/image-definitions/README.md

 build.sh
 ```

 Tag will be set to contents of `version.txt` file.
-If different tag and registry required supply required parameters:
+If different tag is required supply required parameters:

 ```
-build.sh <tag> <registry>
+build.sh <tag>
 ```

 Note that in some of `Makefile(s)` registry is ignored.